Koshqua/scrapio/techtask.md

 ### PLAN ###
--Create an endpoint to crawl all the urls after some path (myshop.com/products etc...)
--Create one endpoint which will receive text data with links and tags should scrapped.
+-Create an endpoint to crawl all the urls after some path (myshop.com/products etc...) --DONE -Create one endpoint which will receive json data with links and tags should scrapped.
 -Make this endpoint to parse json with : link, tags and their content, timestamp.
 -Make register and auth endpoint.
--Collect all the data about scrap request and result on db (Postgres)
+-Collect all the data about scrap request and result on db (Postgres/Mongo)